 In accordance with U.S. GAAP, we evaluate the carrying amount of our long-lived assets such as property and equipment, and finite-lived intangible assets subject to amortization for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets held and used is measured by the comparison of its carrying amount with the future net cash flows the asset is expected to generate.
 We look primarily to the undiscounted future cash flows in the assessment of whether or not long-lived assets have been impaired.
 If the carrying amount of an asset exceeds its estimated undiscounted future cash flows, an impairment charge is recognized for the amount by which the carrying amount of the asset exceeds the estimated fair value of the asset.
-The Company has recorded impairment gain of \$ 3,511 and \$ Nil respectively for the years ended March 31, 2024 and 2023 for its manufacturing facilities located in St. Louis Missouri.
+The Company has not recorded impairment for the years ended March 31, 2025 and 2024.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS For the years ended March 31, 2024 and 2023 (In thousands except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS For the years ended March 31, 2025 and 2024 (In thousands except share and per share data)